mcarvin8/sf-decomposer/README.md

   --json  Format output as json.

 DESCRIPTION
-  This command will read all of the original metadata files and separate them into smaller XML files.
+  This command will read all of the original metadata files and separate them into smaller XML files in each package directory.

-  You should use this to create files for version control after retrieving metadata from an org.
+  You should run this after retrieving metadata from an org.

 EXAMPLES
   Decompose all flows: